Direct Deposit Company Setup

 This topic will cover the management of Direct Deposit Setup files.
+This is the first step to setting up your payroll system’s direct deposit system.

 Usage

 Use this form to add, delete, or edit the various Direct Deposit Setup files that you have created.
 A Direct Deposit Setup file is the information you need for direct deposit related to Total Office Manager.
-You can have multiple setup files but most companies will only need one.
+You can have multiple setup files, but most companies will only need one.

 IMPORTANT: Direct Deposit is something that you must sign-up for with your bank.
 You must then setup direct deposit in Total Office Manager.